infobloxopen/bloxone-go-client/dfp/docs/DfpAPI.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"

-    openapiclient "github.com/infobloxopen/bloxone-go-client"
+	"github.com/infobloxopen/bloxone-go-client/dfp"
 )

 func main() {
 	id := int32(56) // int32 | The DNS Forwarding Proxy object identifier.
 	fields := "fields_example" // string |   A collection of response resources can be transformed by specifying a set of JSON tags to be returned.
 For a “flat” resource, the tag name is straightforward.
 If field selection is allowed on non-flat hierarchical resources, the service should implement a qualified naming scheme such as dot-qualification to reference data down the hierarchy.
 If a resource does not have the specified tag, the tag does not appear in the output resource.
 Specify this parameter as a comma-separated list of JSON tag names.         (optional) name := "name_example" // string | The name of the DNS Forwarding Proxy.
 Used only if the 'id' field is empty. (optional) serviceId := "serviceId_example" // string | The On-Prem Application Service identifier.
 For internal Use only. (optional)

-    configuration := openapiclient.NewConfiguration()
-    apiClient := openapiclient.NewAPIClient(configuration)
+	apiClient := dfp.NewAPIClient()
-    resp, r, err := apiClient.DfpAPI.DfpReadDfp(context.Background(), id).Fields(fields).Name(name).ServiceId(serviceId).Execute()
+	resp, r, err := apiClient.DfpAPI.ReadDfp(context.Background(), id).Fields(fields).Name(name).ServiceId(serviceId).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `DfpAPI.DfpReadDfp``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `DfpAPI.ReadDfp``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
-    // response from `DfpReadDfp`: AtcdfpDfpReadResponse
+	// response from `ReadDfp`: DfpReadResponse
-    fmt.Fprintf(os.Stdout, "Response from `DfpAPI.DfpReadDfp`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `DfpAPI.ReadDfp`: %v\n", resp)
 }
 ```